Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: The prior outcome augmented Instrumental Variable method

 By including $Y_0$ in the first stage model, the estimate acknowledges that the treatment decision can be affected by previously measured outcomes such as drug specific adverse events or other outcomes in the prior period.
 Fitted values from regression model (\ref{equ:exIV_1}), $\hat{X}$, are then used in the second stage model:

-to furnish a causal estimate for $X$ whilst additionally controlling for any direct effect effect of $Z$ on $Y_{1}$.
-The interaction term $\alpha_{X,Y_0Z}$ in (\ref{equ:exIV_1}) would be present in our setting if a practitioner only shows a prescription preference in situations where the patient has already experienced an outcome in the prior period or, more generally, if the strength of preference varies across levels of $Y_0$.
-As it serves as a new IV it is essential that the interaction term $\alpha_{X,Y_0Z}$ is non-zero and the interaction $Y_0 Z$ satisfies the other IV assumptions described in \ref{sec:IV}.
+to furnish a causal estimate for $X$ whilst additionally controlling for any direct effects of $Z$ and $Y_{0}$ on $Y_{1}$.
+The interaction term $\alpha_{X,Y_0Z}$ in (\ref{equ:exIV_1}) would be present in our setting if a practitioner only shows a prescription preference in situations where the patient has already experienced an event of interest in the prior period or, more generally, if the strength of preference varies across levels of $Y_0$.
+As it serves as a new IV we require that \begin{itemize} \item{POA-IV1: The interaction term $\alpha_{X,Y_0Z}$ is non-zero and strong (in order to avoid weak instrument bias. \cite{Small12})}; \item{POA-IV2: $Z$ and $Y_{0}$ (and hence $\hat{X}$ in model (\ref{equ:exIV_2})) are independent of $U$.} \end{itemize} To implement the approach using the CF model for binary outcomes (which we refer to as POA-CF), we again fit model (\ref{equ:exIV_1}) to the data to give $\hat{X}$.
+From this we calculate the residual $\hat{\Delta} = X - \hat{X}$, and then fit the second stage regression model

+before estimating the causal effect on the risk difference scale using the {\tt margins()} package as before.
+The performance of both the POA-CF and equivalent standard IV method (referred to as POA-IV) are explored in the next section.